 Reservations and applications are considered complete when all details and supplemental documents are included.
-Listing information as "TBD" or uploading documents from a past year as a placeholder will not be accepted.
+Listing information as "TBD" or uploading blank or not applicable documents as a placeholder cannot be processed.
+Applications with missing information will be considered incomplete until sections have adequate details and will be charged according to the fee schedule.